 Last updated: 14 July 2026.

 Porto has good events all year, but the city does not work like a fixed museum calendar.
-Some dates are annual and easy to plan around, like Sao Joao on the night of 23 June.
+Some dates are annual and easy to plan around, like São João on the night of 23 June.
 Others shift by year, venue, sponsor or ticket release.
-Use this guide as a local planning map, then check the official event page before booking flights, hotels or a non-refundable restaurant.
+I would treat this as a planning map, then check the official event page before booking flights, hotels or a non-refundable restaurant.

-The short version: plan early for Sao Joao, Primavera Sound Porto and big wine or culture weekends.
+My short version: plan early for São João, Primavera Sound Porto and big wine or culture weekends.
 For smaller concerts, exhibitions, cinema and family events, the best habit is to check Agenda Porto close to your travel dates.
 It is the most useful everyday calendar for what is actually happening in the city.

 Do not build a Porto trip around an old list of festival dates.
 A good local approach is simpler: know the events that usually shape the city, decide whether you want to be there for the atmosphere or avoid the crowds, then verify the current edition.